Apple went full dad joke with the names of this year’s secret WWDC panels

 “Sure!
 But… how about we use puns instead?
 We’ll even use emoji.”

-“Nahhh, lets keep it simple and —”
+“Nahhh, let’s keep it simple and —”

 “FIRST ONE IS UP. ”

-“Ok Rick, one is fine. but lets keep the rest —”
+“Ok Rick, one is fine. but let’s keep the rest —”

 “I JUST POSTED ANOTHER FIVE.
 One in German!”